Tingika Elikana: Political career

 He was elected to the Cook Islands Parliament at the 2018 Cook Islands general election.
 After his election, the government charted a special flight at a cost of $32,000 to collect him from the outer islands.
 The flight was later the subject of a private prosecution launched against Prime Minister Henry Puna by former MP Norman George.
 As an MP, Elikana chaired the select committee which decided that homosexuality should remain a criminal offence in the Cook Islands.
 In February 2020 he was accused of orchestrating the sacking of six public servants who belonged to the opposition Democratic Party.
 Following the election of Mark Brown as Prime Minister he was appointed Associate Minister of Justice, Finance and Economic Management, Foreign Affairs and Immigration.
 On 22 March 2021 he was elected Deputy Speaker, replacing Tai Tura.

 He was re-elected at the 2022 Cook Islands general election.

 In February 2024 following the conviction of Cabinet Minister Robert Tapaitau for corruption he was appointed to Cabinet as Minister of Foreign Affairs, Immigration, and Marine Resources.
 His first action in the position was to travel to Suva to co-chair the Pacific Alliance Leaders Meeting Ministerial Interim Meeting.

+Elikana won re-election at the 2026 general election.